NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 Questions for Robbie:
 - should I still be loading packages at the start of each script, or should I load them all somewhere else? what's the point of pacman?
 - how do i handle cleaning the environment while running the pipeline, since I'll have a lot of memory usage and I need to run gc() or something?

+Oct 4th: where we are now:

+- it looks like the downscaled EIA customer estimates might be wrong
+- finally got a working verson of b02_expand_to_hourly working, so that's good
+- no idea if it's correct though

+- need to fix the EIA estimates and GET CODE REVIEW.